 An Apostille stamp is not required for a birth certificate, which is issued by an EU country authority and a translation of the certificate is not needed if a multilingual standard form is appended to the document.

 A Finnish citizen born in the United Kingdom must be registered to the Finnish population register by submitting the following documents:

 - A fully completed and signed registration form.
-You can find the form on the website of the Local Register Offices: Notification of a Finnish Citizen Born Outside Finland.
+You can find the form on the website of the Local Register Offices: Notification of a Finnish Citizen Born Outside Finland(Link to another website.).